-Torque is the amount of rotating force applied to a fastener, such as a lug nut.
-The axle and wheel assemblies of your RV are designed differently than those on your car.
-The overall weight, size and center of gravity of the RV subject the wheels to extreme pressures.
-During normal cornering, the tires and wheels experience a considerable amount of stress called side-load.
-Therefore, the lug nuts on your RV require frequently torque maintenance.
+- The lug nuts on your RV wheels require frequent torque maintenance. - Torque is the amount of rotating force applied to a fastener, such as a lug nut.

+Your RV's axle and wheel assemblies are designed differently than those of a car.
+The RV's overall size, weight, and center of gravity subject the wheels to pressures unique to trailering.
+During normal cornering, the tires and wheels experience a considerable amount of stress called Side-Load.

-- ALWAYS use a properly calibrated torque wrench to confirm proper torque. - ALWAYS check lug nut torque on each wheel before departure, regardless of how short the trip may be. - DO NOT allow under-torque or over-torque on any wheel. - Tighten the lugs in the correct order for your RV's lug pattern shown in the diagram.
-(Right)
+- ALWAYS use a properly calibrated torque wrench to confirm proper torque. - ALWAYS check lug nut torque on each wheel before departure, regardless of how short the trip may be. - DO NOT allow UNDER-torque or OVER-torque on any wheel. - Tighten the lugs in the correct order for your RV's lug pattern shown in the diagram.
+(Left)